MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq-version-8.md

 # Dynamics 365 Guides 8.0 and Dynamics 365 Remote Assist FAQ

-This FAQ addresses questions related to Dynamics 365 Guides 8.0.
+Frequently asked questions related to Dynamics 365 Guides 8.0.

 ## What licenses do I need to access the new collaboration features in Dynamics 365 Guides?